Get to Know Dr. Christine Lau

 - Dr. E. Albert Reece, dean, University of Maryland School of Medicine: “She has been a true pioneer in the field of lung transplantation, and the School of Medicine will continue its upward trajectory resulting from her strong record of academic and clinical leadership.”

-Publications of Dr. Christine Lau
+Publications of Dr. Christine L. Lau

 - Prasad, N.K. et al. (2020, October).
 Ex Vivo Lung Perfusion: Current Achievements and Future Directions.
 Transplantation.

 - Pasrija, C., Shah, A., Kaczorowski, D.J. & Lau, C.L.
 (2020, July).
 Cardiac and Pulmonary Transplant Considerations During COVID-19 Pandemic.
 Innovations.